CliffAgius/BAPaperPlane/README.md

 (Thats the legal bit covered...)

 ## Not used GitHub and don't know how to download the files.
-Click the big green button just above and to the right of this box and download the .ZIP file that will contain everything you need.
+Click the big green button that says "Clone OR Download" just above and to the right of this box and download the .ZIP file that will contain everything you need.